0xABADCAFE/random-proto-synth/doc/Generators.md

 ### WaveShaper (optional)

 In order to make things more interesting, an optional [_WaveShaper_](./WaveShapers.md) can be set on a _Generator_ that subtly modifies the _Shape_ of the generator in various ways.
-Since a WaveShaper can modify the mapped output value of a _Generator_ it can result in values that are outside the normal limits for that _Generator_
+Since a WaveShaper can modify the mapped output value of a _Generator_ it can result in values that are outside the normal limits for that _Generator_.

 ## Included Generators